-The Control Menu contains all of the output control user settings.
-Note that PID menu items will not appear unless output 1 is configured for PID mode in the CONFIG menu.
+The Control Menu contains all of the output control user settings:

+Set 4 mA Set 20 mA [Out1=D.O.]

+These functions set the main 4 and 20 mA current loop output points for the transmitter.
+The units displayed depend on the selection made in the CONFIG menu for Out #1 Mode.
+Also, when the Relay Option Board is installed, the units will also display #1 or #2 - since there are actually two analog outputs present in this version.

+The value stored for the 4 mA point may be higher or lower than the value stored for the 20 mA point.

+The entry values are limited to values within 0 to 40.00 ppm, and the 4 mA and the 20 mA point must be separated by at least 1% of this range Use the LEFT arrow key to select the first digit to be modified.
+Then use the UP and LEFT arrow keys to select the desired numerical value.
+Press ENTER to store the new value.

-Set PID 0% Set PID 100% [lout1=PID] If the PID is enabled, this function sets the minimum and maximum controller end points.
+Set PID 0% Set PID 100% [Out1=PID]

+If the PID is enabled, this function sets the minimum and maximum controller end points.
 Unlike the standard 4-20 mA output, the controller does not "scale" output values across the endpoints.
 Rather, the endpoints determine where the controller would normally force minimum or maximum output in an attempt to recover the setpoint (even though the controller can achieve 0% or 100% anywhere within the range.)

 If the 0% point is lower than the 100% point, then the controller action will be "reverse" acting.
 That is, the output of the controller will increase if the measured value is less than the setpoint, and the output will decrease if the measured value is larger than the setpoint.
 Flipping the stored values in these points will reverse the action of the controller to "direct" mode.

-The entry value is limited to a value within the range specified in "Set Range", and the 0% and the 100% point must be separated by at least 1% of this range Use the LEFT arrow key to select the first digit to be modified.
+The entry value is limited to a value within the range of 0 to 40.00 ppm, and the 0% and the 100% point must be separated by at least 1% of this range Use the LEFT arrow key to select the first digit to be modified.
 Then use the UP and LEFT arrow keys to select the desired numerical value.
 Press ENTER to store the new value.

+PID Setpnt

+[Out1=PID]

-PID Setpnt [lout1=PID] The measured value which the controller is attempting to maintain by adjusting output value.
+The measured value which the controller is attempting to maintain by adjusting output value.
 It is the nature of the PID controller that it never actually gets to the exact value and stops.
 The controller is continually making smaller and smaller adjustments as the measured value gets near the setpoint.

+PID Prop

+[Out1=PID]

-PID Prop[lout1=PID]Proportional gain factor.
+Proportional gain factor.
 The proportional gain value is a multiplier on the controller error (difference between measured value and setpoint value.)
 Increasing this value will make the controller more responsive.
+ATI

-PID Int
+PID Int [Out1=PID]

-[lout1=PID]

 Integral is the number of "repeats-per-minute" of the action of the controller.

 It is the number of times per minute that the controller acts on the input error.
 At a setting of 2.0 rpm, there are two repeats every minute.
 If the integral is set to zero, a fixed offset value is added to the controller (manual reset.)
 Increasing this value will make the controller more responsive.